Process to Adopt

 Requirements and Process For Alabama Residents:

-If you feel that adoption is something you and your family are deeply committed to, you should call 866-4AL-KIDS.
-At your request, an Application to Foster and/or Adopt will be mailed to you.
+If you feel that adoption is something you and your family are deeply committed to, you should call 1-866-4AL-KIDS.
+At your request, an application to Foster and/or Adopt will be mailed to you.

-After your Application to Foster and/or Adopt is received, you will be contacted about attending Group Preparation & Selection (GPS) meetings.
-GPS is a program designed specifically to educate potential adoptive and foster parent families on a variety of pertinent topics on their upcoming adoption experience.
+After your Application to Foster and/or Adopt is received, you will be contacted about attending Trauma-Informed Pre-Service (TIPS) training meetings.
+TIPS is a program designed specifically to educate potential adoptive/foster parent families on a variety of pertinent topics on their upcoming adoption experience.

 Once you complete your family profile and home study, this information will be evaluated and a determination made on your application as an adoptive resource.

 Adoptive placements are made by the State Office of Permanency.
-Once you are selected as a potential family for a child or children, you will be able to review background information.
+Once you are selected as a potential family for a child/children, you will be able to review background information.
 If you decide that you may be able to parent the child or children offered, you will meet the children in pre-placement visits.

 After a child has been placed successfully in your home for at least three months, the next step in the adoption process is the sanction by the court system that the child is legally your own.
 The social worker will give you the department’s Consent to Adopt so that you may begin the legal process.